 Source: Wikipedia

-In this gallery, you can learn about some of the Mediterranean sea problems.
+You can learn about some Mediterranean Sea problems in this gallery.
 One of them is overfishing.
 Another problem is pollution, specifically plastic.

 There are two sea turtles.
-They arrived from Sea Turtle Rescue Center after rehabilitation.
+They arrived at Sea Turtle Rescue Center after rehabilitation.
 Both of these sea turtles had mixed up in plastic pollution.
-And though the rescue team was able to save them, each of them lost a limb.
+And though the rescue team could save them, each lost a limb.

 Note: did you know that there are Nile softshell turtles in Israel?
 See Turtle Bridge at Alexander River for additional details.